Top of page Skip navigation

 SHEYP is open to all early years’ settings, including children’s centres, nurseries, pre-schools and individual child minders.
 It focuses on the whole child and gives settings a framework for their activities with children, parents, carers, staff and the wider community.
 The programme is designed to recognise the achievements of the individual centres and how they support the health and wellbeing of the children and the families that are linked to their settings.

-SHEYP has three levels, Bronze, Silver and Gold, keeping in line with the Swindon Healthy Schools programme.
+SHEYP has three levels, Bronze, Silver and Gold, keeping in line with the Swindon Healthy Schools programme:

 • Bronze: settings will need to demonstrate they take a whole setting approach to health and wellbeing including physical activity, nutrition, oral health, emotional wellbeing, safety and immunisations